mjtorn/python-musicbrainz2/README.txt

 Python Bindings for the MusicBrainz XML Web Service
 ---------------------------------------------------

-NOTE: This is a beta release.
-Interfaces may change in case serious
-      issues are found.

 This python package contains various modules for accessing the MusicBrainz web service, as well as parsing the MusicBrainz Metadata XML (MMD), or calculating DiscIDs from Audio CDs.